SafeGenes: Evaluating the Adversarial Robustness of Genomic Foundation Models: RESULTS

 Figure~\ref{fig:cm_fgsm}(h) visualizes which samples switch predicted labels due to FGSM.
 Clean vs. FGSM PLLR values are plotted, and purple points mark samples that cross the decision threshold.
 Many lie just above the threshold under clean conditions and are pushed below it after attack.
 This illustrates that the model’s decision boundary is not robust, especially for borderline cases.

 Lastly, to evaluate whether the observed robustness patterns generalize across models, we further analyze AUC and AUPR performance of four fine-tuned variant effect predictors under clean and FGSM conditions.
 As shown in Figure~\ref{fig:cm_fgsm}(i--j), FGSM consistently reduces model performance across all architectures, confirming that adversarial vulnerability is not model-specific.
+The model identifiers shown in Figure 2 (e.g., esm2\_t33\_650M\_UR50D, esm2\_t30\_150M\_UR50D, esm1b\_t33\_650M\_UR50S, and esm1v\_t33\_650M\_UR90S) refer respectively to the ESM2-650M, ESM2-150M, ESM1b-650M, and ESM1v-650M genomic foundation model variants.
 The performance degradation is most pronounced in the AUPR metric, where even high-capacity models like ESM1b and ESM1v suffer drops of up to 5 percentage points.
 These results extend our earlier findings by demonstrating that adversarial perturbations universally reduce discriminative power—even in robust fine-tuned models—emphasizing the need for integrated robustness during model development.

 Together, these analyses reveal that PLLR-based scoring is vulnerable to adversarial perturbations, particularly for confident pathogenic predictions.
 The consistent degradation in both AUC and score separability underscores the need for adversarial robustness in genomic language models.